 Is Soccer Aerobic Or Anaerobic?

 So is soccer aerobic or anaerobic?
-Some people may answer that it is aerobic, but it’s actually both aerobic and anaerobic.
+Some people may say it is aerobic, but it’s both aerobic and anaerobic.

 As a refresher, here’s what aerobic and anaerobic loads are: